grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 # R Pi 4 Python Fanshim PWM_Temperature Control with logging  BRANCH: Just PWM Fanshim

+to clone just this branch use this command in the terminal

+to clone just the pwm_fanshim branch use this command

+ git clone https://github.com/grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging.git -b pwm_fanshim --single-branch /home/pi/fanshim/

 R Pi 4 with Fanshim Cooling controlled with PWM.
 Nice quiet Fan Cooling normally never runs fan at more than 75% speed which is very much quieter.

 Everying in the Branch Tested for a prolonged period but this brandch only set up on November 24th 2019 so it will take a day or two to be sure the branch is working OK.